 Exhibitor Personnel and Exhibitor Appointed Contractors are required to wear wrist bands during Move-in and Move-out, and badges during show hours.

 - Wrist bands must be worn by all working personnel who enter the exhibit hall.
-A different color wrist band will be issued each day.
-Wrist bands may be picked up at the Security Desk on the dock by the authorized personnel provided through the On-Site Contact and Exhibitor Appointed Contractor form mentioned in the Exhibitor Appointed Contractor section.
+Wrist bands may be picked up at the Security Desk at the dock by the authorized personnel provided through the On-Site Contact and Exhibitor Appointed Contractor form mentioned in the Exhibitor Appointed Contractor section.

 - Badges are required to be on the exhibition floor during exhibition hours.
 Pre-registration is recommended, and badges are available at registration desk.
-Refer to the Exhibitor Registration section of this document for instructions.
+Refer to the Exhibitor Registration section.

 - The Exhibitor is responsible for obtaining insurance certificates and wrist bands for any non-official supplier who needs to get into the hall for any deliveries, pick-ups, equipment repair, etc.